 Settlement Network Capacity Issues Delivery - Funding Source, Timescales Cartmel Preference for development sites to be foul only and sites to come forward later phases of plan period to manage impact on downstream pumping stations.
-United Utilities - AMP6 2015-2020 and AMP7 2020-2025 Grange United Utilities continues to emphasise the importance of foul only flows.
+United Utilities: AMP6 2015 to 2020 and AMP7 2020 to 2025 Grange United Utilities continues to emphasise the importance of foul only flows.
 Developers encouraged to engage as early as possible in development process.
-United Utilities - AMP6 2015-2020 and AMP7 2020-2025 Cark/ Flookburgh Cark Pumping Station is one of a line of pumping stations that ultimately feed to Grange WwTW for treatment.
+United Utilities: AMP6 2015 to 2020 and AMP7 2020 to 2025 Cark/ Flookburgh Cark Pumping Station is one of a line of pumping stations that ultimately feed to Grange WwTW for treatment.
 The problems of infiltration and increased flows impact on the network in respect of flooding and downstream assets.
-As a consequence of this United Utilities retains a preference for foul only flows and for development United Utilities - AMP6 2015-2020 and AMP7 2020-2025
+As a consequence of this United Utilities retains a preference for foul only flows and for development sites to come forward in the later stages of the plan period.
+United Utilitie: AMP6 2015 to 2020 and AMP7 2020 to 2025